suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 When validating authenticity of manifests, the manifest processor MAY use an ACL (see {{access-control-lists}}) to determine the extent of the rights conferred by that authenticity.

-Once a valid, authentic manifest has been selected, the manifest processor MUST examine the component list and verify that its maximum number of components is not exceeded and that each listed component is supported.
+Once a valid, authentic manifest has been selected, the manifest processor MUST examine the component list and check that the number of components listed in the manifest is not larger than the number in the target system.

 For each listed component, the manifest processor MUST provide storage for the supported parameters.
 If the manifest processor does not have sufficient temporary storage to process the parameters for all components, it MAY process components serially for each command sequence.
 See {{serial-processing}} for more details.